polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

   cmd: python3 train.py --batch-size={{ batch_size }} --lr={{ lr }}
 ```

-> The declarations section was not completely necessary,
+> The params section was not completely necessary,
 we could have also just passed the value directly `--batch-size=128`

 So what we did is that we declared a constant value for `batch_size`, and a value for `lr` going from `0.01` to `0.1` with `5` steps spaced evenly on a `log scale`.